thewrongjames/only-human/rules.md

 ## Basic Rules

 ONLY HUMAN is a simple tabletop role playing game framework, for when you don't need a built in setting, an entire magic / technology system, and godlike progression.
-It requires a game master (GM) to control the world / non-player characters (NPCs), and at least one player to control the player character(s) (PCs).
+It requires a game master (GM) to control the world / non-player characters (NPCs) and to adjudicate the outcomes of player actions, and at least one player to control the player character(s) (PCs).

 This section contains the basic rules for playing the game, as they pertain to the players.
 The GM will also likely use some of these rules, but their interactions are outlined further in the [GM Guide](#GM-Guide).